hokud/Color-Craze/README.md

 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-24ddc0f5d75046c5622901739e7c5dd533143b0c8e959d652212380cedb1ea36.svg)](https://classroom.github.com/a/flyphEq-)

+# Color Craze!

-## Read Me:
+## Credits
-Run the run_screens.py file to start the game.
-You can either then click the start button or the exit button.
-If you click the exit button the game quits.
-If you click the start button it takes you to the game screen.
-On the game screen, you can move the player (colored circle at the bottom of the screen) either up or down with the up or down key, respectively.
-There are also 3 obstacles that rotate (the colors of the obstacles move in order in a clockwise fashion).
-The game's objective is for the player to reach the top of the screen by moving through the color of each obstacle that corresponds with the player's color.
-If the player reaches the top of the screen, the game takes you to the finished screen.
-If the player "crashes" into an obstacle (ie. the player goes through the color of an obstacle that does not correspond with the player's color), the game takes you to a dead screen.
-At these screens, you can either restart or exit the game.
+Tara Ramanathan, Charlize Briggs, and Nahokulani Dennis.

+## How to Play
+1. Run the run_screens.py file in a text editor to launch
+2. Use up and down keys on your computer to control the player (the small ball at the bottom of the screen)
+3. Try to make it through every obstacle by passing through only the block of color corresponding with the player's color
+4. Enjoy!